bowendamask/BowenDamask/README.md

 - 👀 I’m a PhD student in Political Science at Washington University
 - 🙈 I'm primarily interested in Econometrics, Formal (Game) Theory, Political Economy (broadly defined), and American Politics
 - 🌲 I previously worked in Finance in QR.
 Before that I studied Political Economy at the University of Chicago
-- 🖥️ In my spare time I focus on statistical programming (and occasionally maximizing ⍺)
 - 🧠 I’m looking to collaborate on anything Political Economy/Methodology related
 - 👾 Hobbies: Catan, Poker, Go, Chess, Hiking
 - 📬 Message me via Terminal/IB Chat